Leo-Simpson/IRP-framework/README.md

-# IRP-framework
+# Revisited Inventory Routing problem

-Algorithms for a revisited Inventory routing problem with some heurestics and some visualisation
+Here are some python functions to build a framework of inventory routing problem heurstics, espacially usefull for visualization.